-Still, there are studies showing EGCG might be the next best thing.
+Still, studies are showing EGCG might be the next best thing.

 In one study, obese subjects began losing weight when taking EGCG daily.
 It appeared to do this by increasing fat metabolism and shifting overall metabolism into high gear, thus helping support and manage a healthier weight.

-This doesn’t mean it’s time to drop all those other common sense weight loss approaches, however.
-Keep up that good diet, exercise, and other lifestyle tips—though adding EGCG to the routine could be a helpful boost.
+This doesn’t mean it’s time to drop all those other common-sense weight-loss approaches, however.
+Keep up that proper diet, exercise, and other lifestyle tips—though adding EGCG to the routine could be a helpful boost.